-The Home, located in Mevasseret Ziyyon, a suburb of Jerusalem, is ideal for this project.
-Up to 12 students can reside in four bedrooms that each contain private bathrooms and showers.
-Linens, bedding, and meals are provided by volunteers so students can devote full time to their studies.
-Personal needs are met through easy access at the Home to wash clothes, fax and phone, and use of a high-speed Internet access connection.
-The Home offers a quiet setting for study in an international community of serious students and scholars and hosts a small library and computer-assisted study of the Hebrew language and Biblical Hebrew text.
+The Home, located in Yad HaShmona, a village near Jerusalem, is ideal for this project.
+Up to 12 students can reside in five bedrooms.
+Provisions, meals, phone and internet access are supplied, so that students can devote time to their studies.
+The Home offers a quiet setting for study in an international community of serious students and scholars, and hosts a small library and computer-assisted study of the Hebrew language and Biblical Hebrew text.

-Translators increase their skill in understanding the text in its context as they study the language of the Bible while experiencing for themselves the topography, agriculture, artifacts, and climate of the Land of the Bible.
-They also internalize vocabulary through experiencing Hebrew as a living language at the Hebrew University, in the streets of Jerusalem, at the Home, and on their study trips throughout the Land.
+Translators increase their skill in contextualizing the text as they study the language of the Bible while experiencing the topography, agriculture, artifacts, and climate of the Land of the Bible.
+They also internalize vocabulary by engaging Hebrew as a living language at the Hebrew University, in the streets of Jerusalem, at the Home, and on their study trips throughout the Land.

-The involvement of mother-tongue translators increases the stability and economy of translation projects and reduces the burden on the consultants supervising these projects.
-Also, after returning to their translation work, HBT alumni have taught the Hebrew of the Bible as well as the history and geography of the Land of the Bible to others in the translation teams.
-Thus, the blessing of studying in the Land continues to spread to an even greater worldwide impact.
+The involvement of mother-tongue translators increases the stability and economy of translation projects, and reduces the burden on the consultants supervising these projects.
+Also, after returning to their translation work, HBT alumni have taught the Hebrew of the Bible, as well as the history and geography of the Land of the Bible to others in the translation teams.
+Thus, the blessing of studying in the Land multiplies the worldwide impact of the Bible.